nahsra/antisamy/README.md

 ### Logging
 AntiSamy now includes the slf4j-simple library for its logging, but AntiSamy users can import and use an alternate slf4j compatible logging library if they prefer.
 They can also then exclude slf4j-simple if they want to.

 WARNING: AntiSamy's use of slf4j-simple, without any configuration file, logs messages in a buffered manner to standard output.
-As such, some or all of these log messages may get lost if an Exception, such as a PolicyException is thrown.
+As such, some or all of these log messages may get lost if an `Exception`, such as a `PolicyException` is thrown.
 This can likely be rectified by configuring slf4j-simple to log to standard error instead, or use an alternate slf4j logger that does so.

 ### 3. Tailoring the policy file
 You may want to deploy AntiSamy in a default configuration, but it’s equally likely that a site may want to have strict, business-driven rules for what users can allow.
 The discussion that decides the tailoring should also consider attack surface - which grows in relative proportion to the policy file.